syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Change the popup height

-You can customize the height of the popup using [PopupHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupHeight).
-Default value of PopupHeight is `300px`.
+Customize the height of the popup using the [PopupHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupHeight).
+The default value of the `PopupHeight` is `300px`.

 {% highlight Razor %}